Surya-Kumar-D/the-wild-oasis/README.md

 #The Wild Oasis

-Main project in surya kumar's ultimate react practice
+Main project in surya kumar's ultimate react practice.
+Built with React Query and Supabase.